-Bottom line: clean air doesn’t have to cost an arm and a leg, whether it’s in your home or strapped to your face.
+Bottom Line: Clean air doesn't have to cost an arm and a leg

 As always, I’m posting the raw data and more details on the testing methods below for fellow nerds.
 And in a follow-up post, I’ll talk about the other important ways to compare purifiers: HEPA replacement costs, gas removal, and extra features.

 I turned the purifier on the highest setting before I went to bed at night and turned it off after I woke up.
 To measure particulates, I used a Dylos particle counter, which measures particles .5 microns and above and 2.5 microns and above per .01 cubic foot.
 The particle counter took one measurement each hour.

 I calculated effectiveness as the percentage of particles the purifier removed from the room air.
 The baseline was the particle count before turning on the purifier.
 The final count was the average number of particles over the last four hours before I woke up.
 I prefer this over comparisons to outside air because: